Dr-Ake/Rimworld-Deadpool-healing/README.md

 ## Building

 Set the `RimWorldDir` environment variable to your RimWorld installation path before building.
-For example on Windows:
+For example on Windows PowerShell:

 ```
-set RimWorldDir=C:\Program Files (x86)\Steam\steamapps\common\RimWorld
+$env:RimWorldDir = "C:\\Program Files (x86)\\Steam\\steamapps\\common\\RimWorld"
 ```

 Harmony's DLL is expected under `Mods/Harmony/Assemblies` inside that directory.
 Once configured, open the project in `Source/DeadpoolsHealingFactor` with your favorite .NET build tools and compile it.
-The resulting DLL will appear in an `Assemblies` folder next to the source.
+The resulting DLL will appear in `1.6/Assemblies`.

 Now quit reading this file and go break the fourth wall somewhere else.
 Chimichangas await!